Revolt RV 400 review, test ride

 What is it like to ride?

 Riding at a go-kart track isn’t what most customers will end up doing, but it has given us a fair idea of what to expect on the street.
 The RV 400 is sufficiently quick and its riding modes increase performance and response as you move from Mode 1 upwards.
 In Mode 3, it feels close to as quick as an Ather 450, and hitting the top speed of 85kph should happen quite easily on the street.
-With a claimed 50Nm of torque (that's more than an Interceptor 650!), the motor has that typical instant response that makes EVs so appealing, but it certainly isn't anywhere close to as fast as the aforementioned Royal Enfield.
+With a claimed 50Nm of torque (that's almost as much as an Interceptor 650!), the motor has that typical instant response that makes EVs so appealing, but it certainly isn't anywhere close to as fast as the aforementioned Royal Enfield.
 I think also there is still some scope to further smoothen the noise and mild vibrations from the 3kW frame-mounted motor.
 Refinement levels are decent, but one area that definitely needs improvement is the response when the rider opens the accelerator.
 The power comes in abruptly, no matter the riding mode, and while this was an issue when trying to be smooth through the corners, I imagine it will also be irritating when moving in heavy traffic.
 I also dislike the fact that applying the brakes deactivates the accelerator – it also means all those burnouts you see in Revolt’s promos aren’t possible with the stock bikes.

 Revolt-RV400-action